On the unbalanced cut problem and the generalized Sherrington-Kirkpatrick model: Introduction

 \subsection{Acknowledgements}

 The authors thank Amir Dembo for introducing them to the unbalanced cut problem.
-A.J. thanks Ian Tobasco for fruitful discussions and the University of Toronto mathematics department for its hospitality where part of this research was conducted.
-This research was conducted while A.J. was supported by NSF OISE-1604232.
+The authors thank Jonathan Shi for pointing out an error in an earlier version of this manuscript.
+A.J. thanks Ian Tobasco for fruitful discussions, as well as the University of Toronto and Harvard University mathematics departments for their hospitality where part of this research was conducted.
+This research was conducted while A.J. was supported by NSF OISE-1604232 and NSERC [RGPIN-2020-04597, DGECR-2020-00199].
+Cette recherche a \'et\'e financ\'ee par le Conseil de recherches en sciences naturelles et en g\'enie du Canada (CRSNG).